Sixshaman/Stafra-wgpu/README.md

 # Stafra-wgpu
-Stafra implementation for WASM in Rust using wgpu for rendering and egui as UI library
+Stafra implementation for WASM in Rust using wgpu for rendering